-So when she finally met with the company’s CEO, Eric Schmidt, she kindly explained that the position meets none of her criteria.
-Then the CEO of Google looked at her and replied, “Don’t be an idiot.”
-That’s some pretty solid advice.
+So when she finally met with the company’s CEO, Eric Schmidt, she kindly explained that the position meets none of her career criteria. 😐 Then the CEO of Google looked at her and replied, “Don’t be an idiot.” 😕 Which is some pretty solid advice.
 “Get on a rocket ship,” he continued.
 “When companies are growing quickly, careers take care of themselves.
 But when companies aren’t growing… that’s when stagnation and politics come in.
 If you’re offered a seat on a rocket ship, don’t ask what seat.
 Just get on.“

 Eric was right.
 When companies are small their workers can grow into new positions.
 Managers are created instead of replaced.
 People have more autonomy, feel more involved, and everyone can learn new skills and take on new responsibilities without stepping on each other’s toes.
 It’s more than a zero sum game.
 You don’t need to knock someone else off the ladder to get ahead because there’s plenty of room for everyone to climb.